roehampton/module-content/msc-software-development-2/week-03/seminar/README.md

 Submission requirements for this Sprint:

-- An one sentance overview of your application idea your team want to design and develop.
+- A short  overview of your application idea your team want to design and develop (one or two precise sentances)
 - A problem statement that expresses the purpose of the application
+- One or more 'persona' that expresses how and why people might use your application
 - The technical foundations for teamwork established ie:
-  - [ ] GitHub project for coursework created.
+  - [ ] GitHub project for coursework created, lecturer added as a collaborator and link supplied
-  - [ ] Task board created.
+  - [ ] Task board created, lecturer added as a collaborator and link supplied
   - [ ] Code of Conduct defined.

 Links to your github repo and taskboard should be in your documentation submitted.

-You may supply one or two 'personas'.

 __Remember...__